Business Schools in New England and the Northeast with Online MBA Programs

 Sarah Bonzo, PhD - Oswego State University

-Dr. Douglas M. Boyle is an accounting professor, accounting department chair, and doctorate in business administration director at the University of Scranton in Scranton, PA.
-His more than 30 years of experience in the areas of accounting, finance, business turnarounds, corporate governance, operations, and leadership lend to his expertise as a professor in the online MBA program.
-He holds several awards, including the University of Scranton Provost’s Excellence in Research Award (2012), as well as awards from PriceWaterhouseCoopers, the Institute of Internal Auditors, and the Institute of Management Accountants.
-Courses he teaches include accounting, auditing, leadership, finance, strategy, and research.
+Dr. Douglas M. Boyle is an accounting professor and is the accounting department director at the University of Scranton in Scranton, PA.
+His more than 30 years of experience in the areas of finance, business turnarounds, corporate governance, operations, and leadership lend to his expertise as a professor in the online MBA program.
+He holds several awards including the University of Scranton Provost’s Excellence in the Scholarship of Teaching and Learning (2014) as well as awards from the Pennsylvania Institute of Certified Public Accountants and the Royal Embassy of Saudi Arabia.
+Courses he teaches include auditing, leadership, finance, strategy, and accounting.